mads-hartmann/new/README.md

 ## Decisions

+### Using `niv` to manage dependencies

+I'm using [nmattia/niv](https://github.com/nmattia/niv) to manage Nix dependencies in this project.
+Even though I don't have a lot of dependencies to manage I still decided to use it due to the convenience it provides when it comes to updating dependencies.

+TODO: Write more about it once I have set up the GH action.

 ### Not using `workspace-full`

 Mainly for aesthetics reasons.
 I want to use Nix to manage the environment and I find it tidier if the environment that isn't controlled by Nix is as minimal as possible.